mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Taser dart: These darts are designed to be loaded into taser weapons

 **GRENADES**
----

 Grenades are small, self-contained explosive packages.
 Minigrenades are grenades specifically designed for use with grenade launchers, set to arm when they have traveled 5 yards from their point of origin and explode on impact (unless using an airburst link).
 This safety feature can be disabled with an `Demolitions + Logic [Mental] (12,4, 5 Minutes) Extended Test`.
 Minigrenades have the same cost and effects as standard grenades.
 Use the Throwing Weapons skill when throwing grenades, or Heavy Weapons when launching a grenade from a grenade launcher.
 Follow the rules for Grenades.
 Grenades and similar explosives can also be rigged with a tripwire to set up as a basic booby-trap.
-This requires an `Extended Demolitions + Logic [Mental] (12, 8, 1 Complex Action) Test`.
+This requires an `Extended Demolitions + Logic [Mental] (12, 8, 1 Major Action) Test`.
 In addition to any other wireless bonus, all grenades have the following wireless feature (use it with caution): Wireless: You can use the wireless link trigger for your grenades, even if you don’t have DNI (Direct Neural Interface).

 Flash-bang grenades: Upon detonation, these “concussion” or “stun” grenades explode to create a bright, loud, shocking blast distributed equally over a radius of 10 yards.